 Audit 2015 (1 January 2014 to 31 December 2014)

-In 2015 we audited a number of CPD submission for the period of 1 January 2014 to 31 December 2014.
+In 2015 we audited a number of CPD submissions for the period of 1 January 2014 to 31 December 2014.
 This was the first formal audit and it was agreed that no formal results of ‘passed’ or ‘failed’ would be used.
 Any concerns identified during the process were fed back to registrants.